jauffretp/CNN_project/README.md

 ## How to use
 - Launch the `main.py` script file from `src`
 - To use the webcam use the `--source webcam` option
-- To try it on random picture use the `--source random` option
+- To try it on the pictures from  `data/random` use the `--source random` option

 Example launch :
 - `python3 main.py --source webcam`